 Recommendations for Higher Education institutions made in needs assessment reports are provided for guidance.
 Each university has their own policies and procedures and makes the final decision about reasonable adjustments.
 If a student has a query about the recommendations made or would like to discuss an addition or change to their Inclusive Support Plan, we would ask them to contact us.

-Can a student have extensions to coursework deadlines because they have a specific learning difficulty?
+Can a student have extensions to coursework deadlines?

-If you are unsure if it is applicable to a particular piece of work, please refer to the the module handbook or check with the module leader or another relevant course tutor.
+If you are unsure if it is applicable to a particular piece of work, please refer to the the module guide or check with the module leader or another relevant course tutor.